 Improving health equity is key to our organization’s vision, and promoting healthcare access is one of our strategic goals.
 We know that community health workers (CHWs) can help reduce disparities for vulnerable populations in our state.
-Since 2017, Georgia Watch has served on the Georgia Department of Public Health’s Georgia Community Health Worker Advisory Board.
+Since 2017, Georgia Watch has served on the Georgia Department of Public Health’s.
 As the policy and advocacy organization representative on this Advisory Board, Georgia Watch is leading efforts to support legislation for a state certification process for Community Health Workers in Georgia.
 A state certification for Community Health Workers (CHWs) would standardize training on core competencies and address assessment and continuing education needs to strengthen and sustain the CHW workforce connecting communities to care.
 CHWs choosing to participate in the state certification process would provide recognition for this growing group of health professionals and ensure reimbursement from third party payers for their services.

 The Georgia CHW Advocacy Coalition was established in April 2018, with the purpose of supporting the work of the Advisory Board.
 The Advocacy Coalition informs and promotes the role of the CHW in the community (to increase visibility), in addition to advocating for CHWs to be recognized as certified health professionals in the state.
 The Advocacy Coalition also works in collaboration with the Network to create materials for employers, supervisors, legislators, and the community regarding the role of the CHW.
-The CHW Advocacy Coalition is currently made up of approximately 140 members, representing nearly 50 organizations, and is led by Georgia Watch.
+The CHW Advocacy Coalition is currently made up of over 200 members, representing nearly 50 organizations, and is led by Georgia Watch.
 As a multi-issue consumer advocacy organization, we understand how important it is to help patients address issues in their lives with income, housing, healthy eating, and mental and social health in order to become well and stay well.
 We have brought a useful and knowledgeable consumer advocacy voice to the conversation at the Georgia Department of Public Health about encouraging use of the CHW model in Georgia.

 Announcements and Opportunities: